aykim/twitterdatabase/README.md

 A Database for Twitter Content and Network Analysis

 --------------------------------------
-1. IMPORTANT Instructions BEFORE running program
+1. Instructions BEFORE running program
-2. IMPORTANT Settings BEFORE running program
+2. Settings BEFORE running program
 3. Steps in Running the Program
 4. Other Notes/Debug
 --------------------------------------